 Admission to degree program

-All BA, BM, and BME majors must apply to formal admission to the degree program.
+All majors must apply for formal admission to the degree program.
 This typically will occur at the end of the sophomore year, and must be completed before the student has finished 75 hours.
-In order to be admitted to the degree program, students must pass MUS 298, the piano proficiency exam, and have a cumulative GPA of at least 2.50 and a GPA of at least 2.75 in Music courses.
+In order to be admitted to the degree program, students must pass MUS 298, the piano proficiency exam, and have a combined (Missouri State and transfer) GPA of at least 2.75 and a GPA of at least 3.00 in Music courses.
 Students who have not been formally admitted to the degree program will be unable to enroll in 300-level and above applied study.
 Students must also have a passing score on the Music Theory Entrance Exam before enrolling in MUS 103.

 All undergraduate majors in all degrees will be required to take an assessment test in music prior to graduation.
 This test will be administered at no cost to the student and will not be used for any purpose other than that of assessing departmental programs and courses.